oganessium/pyrespringcreatorGUI/README.md

 STILL BETA (aka it might be broken) make an issue thread if you have an issue pls

+tested on windows 10 and macOS sierra (Both python 3)

 Prerequisites:
 - Python
 - Ubuntu or Debian linux subsystem (if on windows)